gairik/terraform-eks/README.md

 # A typical DevOps take home challenge!
 - Create a stateful application
 - Deploy it in Kubernetes
 - Do you know IaC?
 Please use your fav IaC tool to create your cluster.
-(I mean just say it now!)
-So here is answer to all those questions!
+(Terraform - I mean just say it now!) \n So here is answer to all those questions!

 ## Create the file terraform.tfvars